 What shot simulates in Tilly’s Very Bad Day

 When we talk about shot without pike, most wargamers use the phrase “commanded shot”.
 But commanded shot was only one possibility.
 Tilly’s Very Bad Day defines the shot unit type:

 Shot are units containing only firearm armed men detached from the pike+shot units for special duties, e.g. commanded shot, forlorn hopes, or detached Spanish manga (sleeves).

 My shot units are intended to represent all of these.

 Forlorn hope, musketeer regiments, and detached Spanish manga

 Thirty Years War battles featured shot units wandering around detached from pike.
-This might German musketeer regiments, detached Spanish shot (sleeves”), or whatever.
+This might have been German musketeer regiments, detached Spanish shot (sleeves”), or whatever.

 These detached shot units were exposed when fighting horse, were less aggressive than the pike and shot units (were not so keen on “push of pike” because they didn’t have pike), and were best in difficult terrain.
 In fact the Spanish often detached shot to contest difficult terrain, e.g. at the Battle of Nordlingen.

 In the Thirty Years war commanded shot were usually split into small units and interspersed with horse.
 Sometimes the small shot units were tiny, e.g. 50-100 men.
 At other times they were larger.

 Generally commanded shot were used by the side weaker in cavalry.
 They extended the cavalry line and meant the weaker side would not be swamped.
 Commanded shot was not seen as a winning strategy, it was to prevent losing, or at least prolong the experience of losing.
 Sides with superior numbers of horse didn’t do this.